xavdid/dotfiles/README.md

 # xavdid does holman does dotfiles

 This repo is all of the files I use to power my macOS-specific development environment.
-The overall structure is based on the work of [Zach Holman](https://github.com/holman/dotfiles), though I've diverged pretty far at this point.[0]
+The overall structure is based on (and originally forked from) the work of [Zach Holman](https://github.com/holman/dotfiles), though I've diverged pretty far at this point.

 I've built these with a heavy focus on: